naumanz/weather-information/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After successfully initiated the back project, you can access the web page to enter the url http://localhost:8080.
+After successfully initiated the backend project, you can access the web page to enter the url http://localhost:8080.
 It will display the landing page with only current weather details of City:Lahore and Country:Pakistan as Application only getting the information of that city.
 You can configure and get the details of any city.